 Located on a hillside with beautiful gardens, an outdoor pool, and a panoramic view, this is in most respects the best hotel in the city.
 It is built in colonial style, with lots of arches and courtyards, but is of modern construction and has all the expected amenities.
 There is an excellent restaurant on site with lots of natural light in the daytime and an impressive mural on one wall.

 If you’ve ever been in a Quinta Real hotel, you’ll recognize the rooms here.
 Most have a separate sitting area, a wispy curtain over the bathtub, and lots of columns and arches as decorative accents.
 Try to book one on the third or fourth floor as these are brighter.
 Some have a city skyline view and the business level ones have access to a lounge with the best view of all.

 Westin Camino Real

 If you like rum, head one building over to the tasting room for some delicious aged Ron Zacapa and Ron Botran.
-See more details here or book a room through Priceline, with rates starting around $120 double.
+See more details here, with rates starting around $120 double.

 Real Guatemala Intercontinental